codeigniter4/CodeIgniter4/user_guide_src/source/incoming/controllers.rst

 Then save the file to your **app/Controllers/** directory.

 .. important:: The file must be called **Helloworld.php**, with a capital ``H``.
-Controller class names MUST start with an uppercase letter and ONLY the first character can be uppercase.
+When you use Auto Routing, Controller class names MUST start with an uppercase letter and ONLY the first character can be uppercase.

 .. important:: A controller method that will be executed by Auto Routing (Improved) needs HTTP verb (``get``, ``post``, ``put``, etc.) prefix like ``getIndex()``, ``postCreate()``.